0xDEADBEEF0xBEEFCAFE/thanos/README.md

 This is a fork of https://github.com/hawell/dns-flood/blob/master/dnsflood.c

 This is a modified version of DNS-Flood tool codename Thanos.
 The code should not be used in the wild for DOS but for educational, lab testing and verification purposes only.

-Use raw sockets to generate DNS flood attack.
+Use raw sockets to generate DNS flood.

 In contrast to fork version it provides:
  Support additional query Type ANY